Abigail/Abigail.github.io/Src/Trapped/pawn.md

 ### Spiral and Wedge

-On the Spiral and both the Folded and Flat Wedge, the **Pawn** escapes to infinity in a straight line forward.
+On the Square and Diamond Spiral and both the Folded and Flat Wedge, the %%PIECE%% escapes to infinity in a straight line forward.
+Its escape velocity is \(1\) on all the boards.